Topological Phase Diagram of Generalized SSH Models with Interactions: Generalized SSH Models with Interactions and Variable Unit Cell Size

 \section{Generalized SSH Models with Interactions and Variable Unit Cell Size}

-The Su-Schrieffer-Heeger (SSH) model is a foundational one-dimensional lattice model that illustrates the concept of symmetry-protected topological phases.
-It consists of spinless fermions hopping on a chain with a two-site unit cell, where the hopping amplitudes alternate between two values \( t_1 \) and \( t_2 \).
-The canonical SSH Hamiltonian with open boundary conditions is given by:
+The Su--Schrieffer--Heeger (SSH) model is a foundational one-dimensional lattice model that illustrates the concept of symmetry-protected topological phases.
+To study interaction effects, we work with its spin-chain representation,